-Luckily, there are a lot of things we can learn to do to become better parents.
-Our runway for learning is endless, but each step we take, no matter how small it may seem, can make a huge difference to our children.
-None of us will even be a perfect parent, but our children don’t need that from us.
+Our runway for learning is endless, but each step we take, no matter how small it may seem, can make a huge difference for our children.
+None of us will ever be a perfect parent, but our children don’t need that from us.
 They just need us to show up, each and every day, willing to learn something new about how we can be the parents our children need.

-Here are four things that you should stop doing immediately if you have a child with an eating disorder.
+Here are four things that you should stop doing immediately if your child has an eating disorder.
 Actually, scratch that … you should stop doing these things regardless of whether your child has an eating disorder.

 1. Stop hating your body

 Hating your body is not going to make it thinner or better.
-Hating your body is not going to make you a better person, a better parent, or better at anything other than being thinner than you are now.
+It is not going to make you a better person, a better parent, or better at anything.

 Your child is watching you when you pinch your belly and grimace.
 They are listening when you complain to your friend that you gained 5 lbs.
-They notice when you push your food away or eat too much and then run to the gym to “work it off.”
-All of these socially accepted behaviors are also eating disorder behaviors, which is why you need to stop.
+They notice when you push your food away or eat and then run to the gym to “work it off.”
+All of these socially accepted behaviors are also eating disorder behaviors.
+You need to stop.

-Do whatever it takes to stop hating your own body – if you can’t do it for yourself, then do it for the children who are watching and learning from you.
+One of the first things you should stop doing if your child has an eating disorder is stop hating your own body.
+Get support from anti-diet professionals so you can stop hating your own body.
+If you can’t do it for yourself, then do it for the children who are watching and learning from you.